 Different categories (either single or multi-dance categories) may be danced with different partners.
 However, all dances in a particular multi-dance category must be danced with the same partner regardless of grade classification.
 (Example: If dancers 1 and 2 compete as partners in women's graded International Standard and are graded into the "B" level, then neither of these dancers can compete in women's graded International Standard with another dancer even if they would be graded into a level other than "B".)
-"Showdance" is the only category that permits having different partners during the same event.
+Since in a Student/Teacher couple only the student will be judged, an exception to this rule of one partner in graded multi-dance categories may be granted by the event organizer(s) in consultation with the invited head judge.
+'Showdance' and 'Formation Team' are the only categories that permit having different partners during the same event.